 We are committed to the protection and care of children by building on the strengths of individuals.

-Children who are safe, happy, thriving and growing up with their family in a healthy caring community.
+Children and youth who are safe, happy, thriving and growing up with their family in a healthy, caring community.

 In conducting our business, the General Authority will apply and promote the following principles: